-Seven Apple Woodcuts Roy Lichtenstein
+Apple Woodcuts

-Roy Lichtenstein played a substantial role in establishing printmaking as a significant art form in the 1960s.
+A departure from his typically graphic artistic tropes, Lichtenstein’s Seven Apple Woodcuts demonstrate an unusual visual and stylistic fusion.
 At the beginning of his career, the artist exclusively utilised elements of popular culture.
 Eventually, art history also proved a useful source of inspiration for him.

 Lichtenstein adopted various modes of representation, ambitiously challenging the divide between highbrow and lowbrow art.
 Disrupting artistic conventions from the inside out, his appropriated topics and styles allowed the artist to resonate with a wider audience.